Anku5hk/Programmers_guide_to_Python/book.md

   print('will enter this condition, as n is None')
 ```
 ### Custom Data Type
 User defined data type, which are used to create a new data type by combining the built-in data types.
-Unlike in C/C++ python doesn't have 'struct', but what it does has is objects, which can be utilized to do the same.
+Unlike in C/C++ python doesn't have *struct*, but what it does has is objects, which can be utilized to do the same.
 ```Python
 ## Example 1
 # create object of a data type